stGlob/stGlob/README.md

 - 👋 Hi, I’m @stGlob
-- 👀 I’m interested in Tkinter and pymem
-- 🌱 I’m currently learning Tkinter

 <!---
 stGlob/stGlob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.